 Next up we analyze the template we will use in the future.

-The goal is to avoid people saying there is an error when pacman is trying to removing something that is already removed.
+The goal is to avoid people saying there is an error when pacman is trying to remove something that is already removed.

 For this reason we have created a function that gives us some information with some coloring for the user.

 A function is always defined at the top of your script.
-When you call for the function, bash should already know the function.
+When you call the function bash should already know it.

-We give examples how the function works and how the if then works.
+We give examples of how the function works and speficically how ‘if then’ works.

 Sed command is not explained in the video.
 Maybe later I will explain it.